jachy-h/pi-git-sync/README.md

 The package source is intentionally unversioned.
 This lets Pi maintain one installation and prevents duplicate `/pisync` commands.

-### 3. One-Click Init
+### 3. Connect Your First Machine

-In Pi, provide your repo URL.
-For an empty repo, pi-git-sync treats the initiating machine as the source of truth: it scaffolds the config structure, captures the current local configuration (including `settings.json` and its `packages[]`), then commits and pushes it automatically.
+In Pi, provide your repository URL.
+For an empty repository, pi-git-sync uses this machine as the starting point: it creates the configuration structure, captures your current configuration (including `settings.json` and its `packages[]`), then commits and pushes it to the repository.

 ```bash
 /pisync init git@github.com:<your-username>/<your-repo>.git